Outer Bounds on the CEO Problem with Privacy Constraints: Statement of Results for Log-Loss Distortion Measure

+\begin{Proposition} An outer bound $\mathcal{R}^{\rm L}_{\rm out}$ of the model with SI at Eve for log-loss distortion is given as the closure of the set of all rate tuples $(R_1,R_2,L_1,L_2,D)\in \mathbb{R}^5_+$ s.t. where auxiliary random variables $V_k,U_k$ for $k \in \{1,2\}$ satisfy the {joint} distribution \eqref{jdist-inner} with $|\mathcal{V}_k| \le |\mathcal{Y}_k| + 9$, $|\mathcal{U}_k| \le (|\mathcal{Y}_k| + 9)(|\mathcal{Y}_k| + 4)$, and $|\mathcal{Q}| \le 6$. \end{Proposition} \begin{proof} See Appendix \ref{proof-out-ll}.
+The analysis of compression rates and distortion is similar to the arguments used in the derivation of Proposition \ref{th3}.
+Instead, bounding the privacy constraints requires Lemma \ref{lemma-ll-eve}, which extends Lemma \ref{con-jkz}.
+The extended lemma plays a key role in deriving lower bounds on the privacy-leakage rates and their sum rate when the distortion is quantified by the log-loss distortion measure. \end{proof}

-As a final remark, the established outer bound in Proposition \ref{th-out-ll} is not yet tight, which can be confirmed when examining the scenario where the distortion is optimal, namely, when $D = H(X|U_1,U_2,Q)$.
-For this case, it is evident that $\mathcal{R}^{\rm L}_{\rm in} \subseteq \mathcal{R}^{\rm L}_{\rm out}$ due to the inclusion of $\xi'$ in the constraints of the privacy-leakage rates and their sum rate.
+The established outer bound in Proposition \ref{th-out-ll} is not yet tight, which can be confirmed when examining the scenario where the distortion is optimal, namely, when $D = H(X|U_1,U_2,Q)$.
+For this case, it is evident that $\mathcal{R}^{\rm L}_{\rm in} \subseteq \mathcal{R}^{\rm L}_{\rm out}$, but the reverse inclusion does not hold due to the inclusion of $\xi'$ in the constraints of the privacy-leakage rates and their sum rate.
 Consequently, the characterization of the tight bound for the CEO problem, in which Eve possesses SI under log-loss distortion, remains an open question.
-Nevertheless, only under the specific situation where the distortion $D \ge I(Y_1;U_1|X,Q) + I(Y_2;U_2|X,Q) + H(X)$, the inner and outer bounds coincide.
-This follows because any point $(0,0,0,0,D)$ with $D \ge I(Y_1;U_1|X,Q) + I(Y_2;U_2|X,Q) + H(X)$ in {Proposition} \ref{th-out-ll} is dominated by the point $(0,0,0,0,H(X))$, achieved by setting all auxiliary random variables $(V_1,U_1,U_2,V_2)$ as constants in Proposition \ref{th-in-ll}.
+However, the inner and outer bounds coincide only in the specific case where the distortion is large, as stated in the following corollary. \begin{Corollary} When the distortion $D \ge I(Y_1;U_1|X,Q) + I(Y_2;U_2|X,Q) + H(X)$, the inner and outer bounds coincide. \end{Corollary} \begin{proof} To prove the above corollary, it suffices to show that there is always a rate tuple in the inner bound that dominates any rate tuple with

+in the outer bound.
+Note that in Proposition \ref{th-out-ll} (outer bound), when the distortion satisfies \eqref{coro-D}, the other rates $R_1,R_2,L_1$, and $L_2$ become zero.
+Moreover, observe that all rate tuples of the form $(0,0,0,0,D)$ are dominated by the rate tuple $(0,0,0,0,H(X))$ in the inner bound.
+The latter is achieved by setting all the auxiliary random variables $(V_1,U_1,U_2,V_2)$ in Proposition \ref{th-in-ll} to constants. \end{proof}